Behavioral launchers

 - Select "Delete".

-Behavioral Launcher example
+Behavioral launcher example

 This launcher defines two signs of hesitation and uses two groups of rules, connected with OR.